Orange County Drunk Driving Accident Lawyers

-If you or a loved one has been injured—or worse—by a drunk driver, this is what you need to know before filing a personal injury lawsuit.
+If you or a loved one has been injured—or worse—by a drunk driver, our Costa Mesa car accident attorney explains what you need to know before filing a personal injury lawsuit.

 People drink for a great many reasons.
 For most folks, booze is a way to loosen up, relax, and cast away the inhibitions of everyday life.
 While alcohol’s intoxicating effect may be beneficial on a first date or during a family get-together, it can hamper people’s ability to perform even simple, everyday tasks.